Nagavalli (film): Plot

-Vijay starts to investigate the history of Chandramukhi.
+Vijay investigates the history of Chandramukhi.
 It takes him back to around 125 years when a king, Raja Sri Sri Sri Nagabhairava Rajshekhara had chanced upon a beautiful dancer Chandramukhi, also known as Nagavalli.
-Vijay learns that it was Nagabhairava who usurped wealth and kidnapped Chandramukhi from a Tamil kingdom and not his brother Venkatapathy Rajashekara as believed by many.
-Nagabhairava is smitten by Chandramukhi, but before he could do anything about it, he finds her with her lover Gunasekar and in a fit of rage, kills them both.
+Vijay learns that it was Nagabhairava who usurped wealth and kidnapped Chandramukhi from a Tamil kingdom.
+Nagabhairava is smitten by Chandramukhi, but before he could do anything about it, he finds her with her lover Gunashekharan and in a fit of rage beheads Gunashekaran and burns Chandramukhi alive who before dying vows to kill the latter.
+Chandramukhi's spirit roams in the palace and Nagbhairava has nightmares who then with the help of priests and sorcerers from all over the country captures Chandramukhi's spirit and locks it in her room.
+The sorcerer advises the king that the door should never get opened again else her spirit will be freed and the problem will restart.
 He also orders that any virgin woman in his kingdom should be exiled or he would kill them.
 But his subordinates and the people of his kingdom gather against Nagabhairava and plot to assassinate him for all his wrongdoings.
-Nagabhairava escapes and no one knew if he is still alive or dead.
-Vijay also finds that someone else is also investigating the history of Chandramukhi simultaneously and gets to know that it could be the woman that is possessed by Chandramukhi.

-Vijay finds that Nagabhairava is still alive with his astrological profile and deduces that he could live like a sage using black magic.
-His assumptions are right when he finds the old & crumpled Raja is alive in a cave.
+Nagabhairava escapes and no one knew whether he was alive or dead.
+100 years later, it was Ganga who opened Chandramukhi's room and freed her spirit.
+On the day, Acharya exorcised Ganga, Chandramukhi's room was open and she fled in guise of a serpent to her home town Thanjavur.
+Vijay also finds that someone else is also investigating the history of Chandramukhi and learns that it could be the woman who is possessed by Chandramukhi.
+Vijay finds that Nagabhairava is still alive with his astrological profile and deduces that he might be living like a sage using black magic.
+His assumptions are right when he finds the old and crumpled Raja alive in a cave.
 Meanwhile, the Acharya still believes that Gayathri is the possessed woman and tries to exorcise her with pooja and mantras.
 Vijay tells that she isn't possessed but is just mentally disturbed and cures her post-traumatic disorder successfully and reveals to everyone that Gowri is the one affected by Chandramukhi and proves it.
 They find that Gowri was in a fragile mental state due to Gayathri's trauma and a close friend's death and did research about people who live longer than normal when she came across the legend of Chandramukhi and Nagabhairava and empathizes with their story.
-She tries to learn more about Chandramukhi and Gunasekar and eventually gets a personality disorder, also called possession by Chandramukhi.
-Vijay tells a possessed Gowri that Nagabhairava is still alive and sees her transforming into a rage-filled Chandramukhi.
+To learn more about Chandramukhi, Gowri went to Tanjawur.
+Upon reaching Chandramukhi's house, Chandramukhi's spirit possesses Gowri.
+When Gayathri was asleep, a possessed Gowri dances in grief of Gunashekharan, while the Rao family mistakes it to be Gayathri.
+Vijay tells a possessed Gowri (Chandramukhi) that Nagabhairava is still alive and sees her transforming into a rage-filled Chandramukhi.
 She goes to the cave to kill Nagabhairava.
 Vijay follows her where they have a battle with him, and as Nagabhairava uses his sword to behead Chandramukhi, a bolt of lightning strikes the sword, and it reduces him to ashes.
-Chandramukhi leaves Gowri as she has sought her revenge and finally everyone is at peace.
+Chandramukhi leaves Gowri as she gets her revenge and finally everyone is at peace.